 I joined DIWC as a receptionist in 2014.
-I had just completed an MA in Illustration and was looking for a part time job I could do alongside my freelance practice.
-But the Centre has given me so much more than I could have anticipated.
-I have met so many wonderful, passionate, funny, intelligent women, and am constantly inspired.
+I had just completed an MA in Illustration and was looking for a part-time job I could do alongside my freelance practice.
+But the Centre has given me so much more than I could ever have anticipated.
+I have met so many wonderful, passionate, funny, intelligent women and am constantly inspired.

 I hope to continue working at DIWC whilst developing my practice as a freelance illustrator/artist-educator.
 I have a solo exhibition planned for Summer 2018 at Verdant Works, which will feature illustrations inspired by women I have met at DIWC.”